 Consumer watchdog Which? has again criticised Microsoft’s beleaguered operating system Windows 10 and has called for Microsoft to payout compensation to disgruntled customers.

-Back in 2016 more than a thousand members of Which? got in touch to complain about Windows 10 updates and in their most recent examination, little seems to have changed.
+Back in 2016 more than a thousand members of Which? complained about Windows 10 updates and in their most recent examination, little seems to have changed.

 And, it seems we are stuck with Windows 10.
 Microsoft has announced that it is withdrawing technical support for community forums around Windows 7, 8.1 and 8.1 RT from July.